Niklus/html-css-notes/readme.md

 - The br element should not be used to separate paragraphs or two elements.
 Instead, it should only be used to create a new line within the same sentence or context.
 - It's important to know that you cannot nest a paragraph inside another one.
 - While you don't technically need to wrap text with a p element, we recommend that you do.
 This helps you write semantic and accessible code.

+## Lists

+- The ol (ordered list) element represents a list of items where the items have been intentionally ordered.
+Changing the order would change the meaning of the list (most likely breaking the original meaning).
+- The ul element represents a list of items where the order of the items does not matter.
+Changing the order would not change the meaning of the document.
+- The li (list item) element is used inside either an ol or a ul element.
+It does not have a meaning by itself, so it must be written inside an ol or ul.
+- The ol and ul both represent a list of items.
+When the order matters, you should use an ol.
+When the order doesn't matter, you should use ul.
+- An element is said to be nested inside another one when the opening and closing tags of the first element wrap the other element.
+- ol>li + Tab will generate an ol element with a li element nested inside of it.

+## HTML Validity

+- Modern browsers never crash because of invalid HTML.
+- Valid HTML will make your life easier when maintaining websites.
+- The w3 offers an HTML validator hosted at validator.w3.org.
+- Our recommendation in this course is to try often and validate your HTML code manually using this website.
+It will serve as a learning experience.
+- Failing the validation with a few errors is better than failing with a dozen or a hundred.

+## Landmark Elements

+- Landmark elements aim to break the page into several recognizable areas.
+- Accessibility benefit: A user can use accessibility software such as a screen reader to navigate and understand these landmarks.
+- Semantics benefit: Machines such as search engines can better understand your page and how your website is linked when you have content inside landmarks.
+- The main element is used to represent the dominant contents of the page.
+It contains the content related to the main topic of the page.
+- The header element represents the content used to introduce the web page.
+This usually contains a heading element (such as h1), a logo, and some navigational elements (covered later).
+- The footer element represents the footer of the page.
+The word footer here does not necessarily mean that the element is visually placed at the bottom of the page.
+Instead, it contains data usually represented towards the end of a document.
+Such as links to related documents, copyright data, additional information, etc.

+## strong and b elements

+- The strong element is used to represent content that has strong importance, seriousness, or urgency.
+This is usually seen in relation to its surrounding.
+- The strong element is represented by most browsers as bold text.
+But, this should not be the reason why it's used.
+- The b element (bring attention to) is used to draw attention to some content without giving it more importance, seriousness, or urgency.
+- The differences between strong and b are subtle.
+It all comes down to whether you want to give importance to the content (strong) or not (b).
+- As long as you're not overusing the strong and b tags, you can usually use strong if you're in doubt.

+## em and i elements

+- The em (emphasis) element represents a word or group of words that are stress emphasized.
+This often affects the meaning of the sentence.
+- The em element is represented by most browsers as italic text (this is italic text).
+But, this should not be the reason why it's used.
+- The i (idiomatic text) element represents a word or group of words usually said in an alternate voice or mood.
+It could also be used to denote technical terms, words from other languages, or idioms.
+- It's a good practice to add the lang attribute when i is representing content in a different language.
+- The strong element is used to represent content that has strong importance.
+In contrast, the em element is used to convey stress.

+## Inline vs Block Elements

+- The strong, em, b, and i elements behave differently than the p, ul, ol, li, and h1-h6 elements.
+- p, ul, ol, li, div, and h1-h6 are block elements.
+- Block elements stretch into the entire line.
+- The strong, em, b, and i elements are examples of inline elements.
+- Inline elements do not stretch into the entire line.
+They take up as much space as their content.

+## The img element

+- The img element is used to display an image on the page.
+- The src attribute (short) for source is used on the img element to define the path (location) of the image to be loaded.
+- The width and height attributes are used to define the image's aspect ratio.
+The browser uses this to reserve the appropriate number of pixels on the screen while the image is loading.
+Once the image is fully loaded, the empty pixels are swapped with the image without causing a layout shift.
+- Make sure always to include the width and height attributes with the correct values, even if you'd like to make the image responsive.
+We'll discuss that later when we learn about CSS.
+- Several scenarios prevent an image from being displayed.
+- Providing an alternative text has many benefits.
+Mostly for accessibility and SEO.
+- A decorative image is an image used for the sole purpose of aesthetics and design on a page.
+These require an empty alt text alt="".
+- Informative images are images that add value to a web page.
+These require descriptive alt text.
+- You should always provide an alt attribute (whether that's an empty string or an actual alternative text).